real-guanyuming-he/simple_video_processor/readme.md

 ## Planned features:
 The GUI is waiting to be developed.

+1. Modern design principles are to be used.
+You can expect
+    - Requirement Engineering
+    - Prototyping
+    - Usability Testing
-1. Perform simple video processing tasks:
+2. Perform simple video processing tasks:
     - Reformating
     - Clipping
     - Concatenation